Plasma & Memory Cells (AQA A Level Biology) : Revision Note

 Plasma & Memory Cells

-• Primary immune response (responding to a newly encountered antigen)
+• primary immune response to a newly encountered antigen

-• Secondary immune response (responding to a previously encountered antigen)
+• secondary immune response to a previously encountered antigen

 Primary immune response

-• After clonal selection and expansion, the B-lymphocytes that have become plasma cells secrete lots of antibody molecules (specific to the antigen) into the blood, lymph or linings of the lungs and the gut
+• After clonal selection and mitosis the B-lymphocytes that have become plasma cells secrete specific antibodies into the blood

-• The other B-lymphocytes become memory cells that remain circulating in the blood for a long time
+• Some B-lymphocytes develop into memory cells that remain in the blood for a long time

-• This response to a newly encountered pathogen is relatively slow
+• The primary response to a newly encountered pathogen is relatively slow, due to:

 Secondary immune response

-• If the same antigen is found in the body a second time, the memory cells recognise the antigen, divide very quickly and differentiate into plasma cells (to produce antibodies) and more memory cells
+• If the same antigen is encountered a second time the memory cells recognise the antigen, divide very quickly and differentiate into plasma cells to produce antibodies

 • This response is very quick, meaning that the infection can be destroyed and removed before the pathogen population increases too much and symptoms of the disease develop